See if You Qualify For a IVC Filter Class Action Lawsuit

 The review found patients suffered dozens of venous thrombotic events including many that occurred with the IVC filters in place.
 It also concluded that many filters had been placed after the highest bleeding risk had passed and anticoagulant therapy may have been a more appropriate choice.

 Yes.
 If you are experiencing IVC filter complications you are eligible to seek compensation from the manufacturer for a variety of potential reasons (pain and suffering, medical costs associated with dealing with the defective filter, lost wages and more).
-If it can be proven the manufacturer knowingly sold a defective device you may also be eligible to file a lawsuit seeking punitive damages.
+If it can be proven the IVC manufacturer knowingly sold a defective filter you may also be eligible to file a lawsuit seeking punitive damages.

 You may want to file an individual suit or join an existing MDL against Bard, Cook or another company.
 Or you may want to join a class-action suit seeking compensation for monitoring expenses.